chrisbartoloburlo/stmonitor/README.md

 * Christian Bartolo Burlò, Adrian Francalanza and Alceste Scalas. *[Towards a Hybrid Verification Methodology for Communication Protocols (Short Paper)](https://doi.org/10.1007/978-3-030-50086-3_13)*.
 FORTE 2020. ([Pesentation video](https://youtu.be/FL_teSjllSE))

 * Christian Bartolo Burlò, Adrian Francalanza, Alceste Scalas, Catia Trubiani and Emilio Tuosto. *Towards Probabilistic Session-Type Monitoring*.
-COORDINATION 2021 (to appear).
+COORDINATION 2021 (to appear). **NOTE:** *to access the implementation of the probabilistic monitors switch branch to `pstmonitor`.*

 * Christian Bartolo Burlò, Adrian Francalanza and Alceste Scalas. *On the Monitorability of Session Types, in Theory and Practice*.
 ECOOP 2021 (to appear).